-For proper grounding, each electrical system must connect all exposed metal parts of equipment (via Equipment Grounding Conductors - EGC) and one of the current-carrying conductors (Grounded Conductor - GC) together at a common point (ground busbar), usually by a System Bonding Jumper (SBJ).
-The common point of each electrical system is then connected (via Grounding Electrode Conductor - GEC) to the Grounding Electrode (GE).
-The connection to the grounding electrode should be made at one and only one point in each electrical system (AC and DC); otherwise, parallel paths will exist for the currents to flow.
+For proper grounding, each electrical system must connect all exposed metal parts of equipment (via EGC) and one of the current-carrying conductors (GC) together at a common point (ground busbar-GBB), usually by a system bonding jumper (SBJ) in an electrical service disconnect panel.
+The common point of each electrical system is then connected (via GEC) to the common ground reference, such as a ground rod (GE).
+This connection to earth should only be made at one point in each electrical system; otherwise, parallel paths will exist for the currents to flow.
 These parallel current paths would represent a safety hazard and are not allowed in installations wired per the NEC/CEC.
-Since the MSH-M Series uses both AC and DC power-to prevent parallel current paths-the AC electrical system is isolated from the DC electrical system by an internal transformer.

-Figure 2-10, Grounding System for MSH-M Series
+Figure 2-10, Grounding System for MSH-RE

-2.6.1 Equipment Grounding Conductors
+2.6.1 Sizing the Grounding Electrode Conductors